viktornar/file-filter/README.md

   file-filter <logger|watcher> <arguments>
 ```

-Watcher is used for watching for the files changes and logger for viewing logs by given filters.
+*Watcher is used for watching for the files changes* and *logger for viewing logs by given filters*.
 More comprehence usage examples below.

 For watcher: